 Hope Town architecture also sports the characteristic whimsical colours of the Abacos.
 We found it delightful to wander the narrow streets, taking it all in.
 It’s the most dominated by tourism town we’ve seen so far, with the majority of houses being vacation rentals.
 While that detracted a little for us – we appreciate seeing the authentic side of a community too – we could appreciate what a charming alternative to resort get-aways it offered.
 As expected, a few steps over to the other side of town and we were rewarded once again by a fantastic Atlantic beach.

 We enjoyed reconnecting with friends Mary and Rod in Hope Town.
 We met when they helped free us from our Black Sound grounding, and we also had a lovely evening together on Pegasus in Marsh Harbour a few weeks before.
 As with many other cruisers, they’ve used Hope Town as their home harbour for much of the winter.
 They’ve been living aboard their Morgan Heritage 46 full-time for a few years and have offered us more encouragement and moral support than they know.
 It’s hard, though, to return to 30 foot Ariose after an evening aboard a 46 footer without experiencing a bit of size envy.
-When it comes to navigating shallow waters, or paying per foot docking fees, or keeping up with maintenance tasks, our appreciation of our boat’s modest size quickly returns.
+When we consider navigating shallow waters, or paying per foot docking fees, or keeping up with maintenance tasks, our appreciation of our boat’s modest size quickly returns.

 We also had a brief dockside brush with sailing fame in Hope Town.
 A couple sought us out, having spotted Ariose in the harbour, to let us know they appreciated “the way we’re doing it”.
 We weren’t certain what to make of the comment.
 It soon became obvious that they were referring to assumptions about our cruising philosophy, assumptions made when an experienced salt sees an obviously older, classic boat, at the smaller end of the scale, set up to be fairly self-sufficient, with simple amenities, motor-less tender, etc. Just as we were parting, we asked about their interest in sailing, and they humbly mentioned some of their past experiences on their boat, the SV Hawk.
-They said they had circumnavigated twice, the first time “just” doing the regular milk-run through the Panama Canal, and the second time, rounding the world by what we know is the notoriously challenging route through the edges of the Antarctic around the Capes.
+They said they had circumnavigated twice, the first time “just” doing the regular milk-run through the Panama Canal, and the second time, rounding the world by the notoriously challenging route through the edges of the Antarctic around the Capes.
 We were already sitting in Poco ready to head back to Ariose, and they were clearly heading somewhere, so we picked up our jaws and wished them a good vacation and parted.
 Inquisitive folks that we are – well, yes, skeptical may be the better word (Really!
 They rounded the Capes?!!) – we googled their boat, and found out to our amazement that we had just met the Beth Leonard and Evans Starzinger, well known in cruising circles for their extensive voyages and Beth’s authoring.
 Wow.
 It would have been so interesting to hear more of their stories.

 So, what else has struck us in our final weeks in the Abacos?
 You can’t help but notice that a small selection of local surnames occur over and over, whether in local businesses or on cemetery headstones.
 Man-O-War offers a good example.
 Albury Ferries, each boat named “Donnie”, have a strong presence as they zip people and goods about the islands and cays.
-According to our guidebook, Tommy Albury owns the local marina, Willlard Albury makes fibreglass boats, Joe Albury crafts dinghies, and Emerson Albery handcrafts furniture.
-There’s Albury’s Hardware Store, Albury’s Bakery, Norman Albury’s Sail Shop, Edison Albury runs a grocery store, Haziel Albury, a local author, runs a giftshop, Carmen Albury is a hair stylist… And this is all within one small town of about 300 local residents!
+According to our guidebook, Tommy Albury owns the local marina, Willlard Albury makes fibreglass boats, Joe Albury crafts dinghies, and Emerson Albury handcrafts furniture.
+There’s Albury’s Hardware Store, Albury’s Bakery, Norman Albury’s Sail Shop, Edison Albury runs a grocery store, Hazel Albury, a local author, runs a giftshop, Carmen Albury is a hair stylist… And this is all within one small town of about 300 local residents!
 There’s also the Sawyer, Lowe, Curry, and Sweeting families, perhaps a little less prominent than the Albury kin, but the odds are you could do well in guessing people’s names if you draw on this pool.
 Town descriptions proudly proclaim that many local residents’ lineage dates back to the original British Loyalists.
 Mm hmm.

 A sound of Abaco that we’ll carry with us is the morning VHF radio show, the Cruiser’s Net, an entertaining and informative way to launch our day.
 It starts off with a “this day in history” fact or two, such as that on March 22nd in 1765, British Colonists were first taxed.
 That particular trivia offers a good segue to a quick tangent, if I may, about the Bahamas’ relatively new Value Added Tax (VAT), a goods and services tax.
 It’s quite a hot topic.
 There are scathing editorials in the local papers that match the tone on the street that citizens are being robbed with no gains to the people.
 We were surprised, then, to hear words of support from one marine supply store employee, in his distinctive Abaconian accent that to our ears, fuses deep south drawl with Newfoundlander cadence.
 He felt that they were seeing significant benefit since the VAT had been imposed.
-He then explained: there were now bigger houses, fancier cars, nicer vacations, and so forth … for those in government!
+He then explained: there were now bigger houses, fancier cars, nicer vacations, and so forth … for those profiting in government!

 Ok – back to the Cruiser’s Net.
 The main draw to the Net for us is the detailed weather update provided including the state of the seas at the various passages to/from the Atlantic.
 Although we had imagined life aboard being self-determining, the reality is our day-to-day decisions are very much dictated by something over which we have no control: the weather.
 Catching the forecast on the radio saves us having to use our own data to decide if it’s safe to stay where we are for the day or if we should be seeking refuge elsewhere.
 There are also announcements of boats arriving or departing which really points to what a tight-knit community of cruisers is here.
 We’ve noticed that there’s a recent flurry of departures as folks are beginning to head back State-side.
 Once again, we seem to be heading opposite the current, as we are continuing south.
 Something called “Invitations” follows, which is really just a series of promotions called in by the local bars and restaurants.
 Maybe we should have paid more attention prior to taking a mooring ball just in front of Captain Jack’s Bar , the open-air joint with live Saturday night entertainment.
 We were expecting to get a good night’s sleep!
 Then organizers of social events make sure all know what’s happening in terms of lunchtime talks, fundraisers, potlucks, etc. We’ve been struck by how separate the cruising community feels from the local community.
 There seems to be little resident involvement in these events, other than from those connected to the tourist economy.
 Then there’s the open mike section, where anyone may call in to ask for information, or to link with others.
 There are interesting characters out there cruising and listening in to the Net certainly confirms this.
 One of the better gems we’ve heard so far was a promise that the organizer of a fundraiser for restoring a historic boat would sing “If my nose ran money, I’d blow it all on you”.
 Despite the attractive appeal of that one, we weren’t able to make it to the event.
 When birthdays are announced, listeners are encouraged to click their mikes off & on in salute resulting in a deafening pandemonium of static on the airwaves.
 That, in a nutshell, is the Cruiser’s Net.